Stand Up & Math · Teacher Answers

 Reverse-Engineer the Hexagon

-HL 1.14 · Running De Moivre's backwards · Synthesis
+HL 1.14 · Synthesis · Running De Moivre's backwards from a given vertex

 🗣 Phase 4 Prompt — Read Aloud